Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Introduction

+The proof of the main theorem could also give some potential insight into defining robust self-testing in the operator algebraic framework.
+The proof mainly relies on Haagerup's reduction~\cite[Theorem 2.1]{haagerupReductionMethodNoncommutative2010}, which, roughly speaking, approximates the crossed product of the game algebra by a sequence of increasing tracial von Neumann algebras.
+A potential definition for robust self-testing could be: for any other correlation close to the given correlation, the approximate correlation must be realized by a state on a tracial von Neumann, which is close to the unique state composed with the normal conditional expectation.
+Since this is beyond the scope of this paper, we will instead leave it as an open problem about the proper definition of robust self-testing in the algebraic framework and whether it is equivalent to the definition we have given in~\Cref{thm:RigPaulibasis}.

+\paragraph{Generalizing other known facts about $\MIP^*$ to $\MIPco$.} In~\cite{natarajanQuantumFreeGames2023a}, Natarajan and Zhang considered the ``compiled" version of a non-local game, whereby a homomorphic encryption scheme is used to reduce a two-player non-local game into one player.
+They show that even in the compiled version of the CHSH game, the optimal success value for the finite-dimensional strategy is the same as in the compiled transformation.
+Can we use~\Cref{thm:tracialeEmbedding} to make a similar, meaningful observation for the infinite-dimensional case?
+Can we generalize other results related to $\MIP^*$ onto $\MIPco$ (for example, \cite{natarajanBoundingQuantumValue2023b}, \cite{dongComputationalAdvantageMIP2023}) in a meaningful way?

 \paragraph{Acknowledgments.} I thank William Slofstra, Henry Yuen, and Hamoon Mousavi for their involvement in many discussions of this project.
-I thank Narutaka Ozawa for pointing out the possibility of embedding quantum strategies into a finite von Neumann algebra, and the numerous email exchanges about von Neumann algebras which are incorporated within \Cref{App:Ozawaemb}.
-I would like to thank Alexander Frei and Yuming Zhao for the discussion on this topic, and I would like to thank Mizanur Rahaman for the discussion on self testing.
-I would like to thank Thomas Vidick for the helpful comment related to the paper, and I would like to thank Francisco Escudero Gutiérrez, Harold Nieuwboer, Māris Ozols and Sebastian Zur for going through earlier versions of this paper.
+I thank Narutaka Ozawa for pointing out the possibility of proving \Cref{thm:tracialeEmbedding} and the numerous email exchanges on this topic.
+I thank the anonymous reviewer from Annales Henri Poincar\'e for pointing out~\cite[Theorem 2.1]{haagerupReductionMethodNoncommutative2010}.
+I thank Mikael de la Salle for some helpful discussions regarding von Neumann algebras, and I thank Se-Jin Kim for pointing out mistakes in an earlier version of the proof of~\Cref{thm:tracialeEmbedding}.
+All these discussions are incorporated within~\Cref{sec:Tracialemd} of this paper.
+I thank the anonymous reviewers from QIP, TQC and Annales Henri Poincar\'e for their helpful comments in the earlier draft of this paper.
+Furthermore, I thank Yuming Zhao and Alexander Frei for the helpful discussions.
+I thank Eric Culf, Francisco Escudero Gutiérrez, Harold Nieuwboer, Māris Ozols and Sebastian Zur for going through earlier versions of this paper.
 Any remaining error within this paper is the fault of my own.
 Part of this work was completed as J.L.
 MSc thesis at IQC, University of Waterloo, and this work is supported by ERC STG grant 101040624-ASC-Q.